Where to Stay in Luxor: Top Hotels for Every Traveler’s Budget

 Luxor might as well be the grand stage where history comes alive.
 This city, often called the world's greatest open-air museum, is laid out along the banks of the Nile, creating distinct neighborhoods that each have their own charm.

-2. The Bank: Quieter and more laid-back, this area is perfect for those who want to soak in the beauty of the Valley of the Kings and enjoy a more local atmosphere.
+2. The West Bank: Quieter and more laid-back, this area is perfect for those who want to soak in the beauty of the Valley of the Kings and enjoy a more local atmosphere.

 3. Downtown Luxor: A blend of both worlds—great for budget travelers looking for local eats and shops amidst tourist attractions.